Coroner names 4 killed in house in California plane crash

 - Federal prosecutors subpoena Trump's inaugural committee

-The department released a joint statement from the victims’ family members thanking first-responders and asking for privacy.
+The sheriff’s department released a joint statement from family members thanking first-responders and asking for privacy.

+“Our family bond is tight and each member lost in this tragedy represents more than just one role within our family,” the statement said.
+“We lost parents, grandparents, great-parents, spouses, sisters, brothers, aunts and uncles.
+The home lost was a beacon for so many family and friends where many celebrations were held.”

-The pilot killed Sunday was previously identified as 75-year-old Antonio Pastini.
+The pilot killed Sunday was previously identified as Antonio Pastini, 75, of Nevada.

-The National Transportation Safety Board is investigating the cause of the crash.
+National Transportation Safety Board investigators collected parts of the aircraft, the plane’s records and information about Pastini, who was described as a commercial pilot with an instrument flight rating.

+Preliminary information showed the Cessna 414A took off around 1:35 p.m.
+Sunday from Fullerton Municipal Airport, made a left turn and climbed to an altitude of 7,800 feet (2,377 meters) before starting to descend over Yorba Linda.